You are here

 - SPG 201.65-1 Conflicts of Interest and Conflicts of Commitment

 - Policy for Identification and Management of Conflicts of Interest in Research, Sponsored Research, and Technology Transfer - includes outside interest disclosure requirements for individual or personal COI. [pdf], revised May 2021, effective July 1, 2021

 - Unit Policies - each school/college lists their policy on the U-M Office of the Provost website

-- Policy for Institutional Conflicts of Interest in Research - U-M Office of President policy (effective July 1, 2018) includes oversight requirements when U-M, as an institution, has financial interests that may affect/appear to affect research. [pdf], revised October 2020 - all sections in effect except for section 3.C.2 which will be effective as of February 1, 2021.
+- Policy for Institutional Conflicts of Interest in Research - U-M Office of President policy includes oversight requirements when U-M, as an institution, has financial interests that may affect/appear to affect research. [pdf], revised October 2020 - all sections in effect except for section 3.C.2 which will be effective as of February 1, 2021.

 Related Policies & Resources